|Shivaji Maharaj ki JAY...!!!|

-After walking along the fields and on narrow path, we reached near Tak Mak tok.
+After walking along the fields and on the narrow path, we reached near Tak Mak tok.
 There are 2 ruined buildings which were the Daru Kothar (Ammunition storage).
-Path to Tak Mak tok is quite interesting, a narrow path (with safe railing on both sides) facing North West having deep cliff on both side and strong winds playing around it makes it a major attraction for the trekkers.
+The path to Tak Mak tok is quite interesting, a narrow path (with safe railing on both sides) facing North West having a deep cliff on both side and strong winds playing around it makes it a major attraction for the trekkers.
 You should be careful while visiting this place.
-We went till the end point which offers breathtaking view of the Sahyadri Mountain ranges.
+We went till the endpoint which offers a breathtaking view of the Sahyadri Mountain ranges.
 This point was said to be used to throw the sentenced prisoners down the cliff.

 |Tak Mak Tok Point|

-We spend some time at windy Tak Mak tok and enjoyed magnificent view.
-As weather was about to change its mood from a sunny day into cloudy weather, we decided to move back.
-Route to Bazarpeth (old Market area) was a bit slippery with sudden height gain; my parents got the feel of trek.
-Bazarpeth is huge well designed single storey complex of shops.
-This was the market place/trade center having shops on both sides separated by a 40 ft. road.
-There were 42 shop structures built in such a way that one can shop even while riding on a horse.
+We spend some time at windy Tak Mak tok and enjoyed the magnificent view.
+As the weather was about to change its mood from a sunny day into cloudy weather, we decided to move back.
+The route to Bazarpeth (Old Market area) was a bit slippery with sudden height gain; my parents got the feel of the trek.
+Bazarpeth is huge well designed single story complex of shops.
+This was the marketplace/trade center having shops on both sides separated by a 40 ft. road.
+There were 42 shop structures built in such a way that one can shop even while riding a horse.
 Each shop has space to sell the goods, two rooms for storage and large passage behind two rooms.
 You can see drainage outlets at a few shops.
 Overall it’s a masterpiece construction.

-Heavy rain began in the evening and somehow we managed to reach at our hotel room by 6 PM.
+Heavy rain began in the evening and somehow we managed to reach our hotel room by 6 PM.
 We had snacks and tea/coffee and took rest.
-We ordered dinner and it was delivered at the top by rope way at 8.30 PM.
+We ordered dinner and it was delivered at the top by ropeway at 8.30 PM.
 Now there was a drastic change in weather and we were in the clouds.
 Cold weather forced us to be in the room.
 Service by hotel staff was good.
-My parents were tired so they took rest whereas me and Renuka had a walk on the fort for some time.
+My parents were tired so they took rest whereas I and Renuka had a walk on the fort for some time.
 We were the only family on the fort along with the hotel and MTDC staff.
-It was a perfect day for us on Raigad fort.
+It was a perfect day for us at Raigad fort.

 |Raigad Rop-way Hotel room|